 Q: How will you support collaborations between Sewanee and Yale?

 A: The Collaborative has supported faculty exchanges to enhance courses at Sewanee, and could offer similar aid for courses at Yale.
 We also encourage development of shared courses that, typically through technology, involve faculty and/or students from Sewanee and Yale, as well as joint research projects.

 Q: How do I find a colleague at the other institution who will partner in this work?

 A: Members of the Collaborative’s steering committee can help facilitate partnerships.

 Q: How do I identify community partners with whom I might collaborate?

-A: The Collaborative’s steering committee can help make connections with community members who may be interested in your course or research project.
+A: The Collaborative’s steering committee and the University’s Office of Civic Engagement can help make connections with community members who may be interested in your course or research project.